Nigel G Wilcox

 11.07.18 The weather is on the change now and it is more tolerable, temperature wise, so hopefully I can get down to sorting out the run-of-the-mill jobs that have turned into major frustrating dramas...another busy day for me, for mid afternoon, the well meaning neighbour has been told to let the driver leave the parcel at the designated drop off point, that's if the driver ever turns up again or if they ever did in the first place? (my neighbour seems to patrol the lawns with her little dog muttering as she walks back and forth).

 Well I have found another telephone number, of course it was answered by Dan, I now have a tracking number and a courier and it is a TNT van, he told me it had gone on the wrong van yesterday, a routing problem.
-I did suggest to Dan, The British Army do not play about and they refer non-receipt of good s to the County Sheriffs, (this will be the next step).
+I did suggest to Dan, The British Army do not play around and they refer non-receipt of good s to the County Sheriffs, (this will be the next step).
 Dan wasn't flummoxed by that and suggested, no problem!
 I should get the delivery today.
 He followed it up with, any problems get back to me...…... really!

 So, I will have to wait in again, all day tomorrow 12.07.18 - there is not even an address to send my invoice for the time wasted, but they know that right!
 Where is the legislation to protect the consumer?
 All this for a Z3 bonnet, makes it bitter, sweet if I ever receive the goods.!